-Sent by Alfred Russel Wallace, Michigan Agricultural College, Department of Botany and Forestry to Annie Wallace (née Mitten), [Nutwood Cottage, Frith Hill, Godalming] on 31 July 1887.
+Sent by Alfred Russel Wallace, Michigan Agricultural College, Department of Botany and Forestry, USA to Annie Wallace (née Mitten), [Nutwood Cottage, Frith Hill, Godalming] on 31 July 1887.

 From Wallace to his wife describing his week spent in the Rocky Mountains and celebrating the plant variety there: Aguilagia cerubea, Castelleias, gentains, primrose, primula japonica, Pechstercous, Poleucurum, Mertensia, Rawnculuus, Trollius and Anemone.
 He remarks that the air was too dry for ferns.
 Wallace states that Colorado Springs is the only place in America that it would be pleasant to live.
 He advises Annie that he will be leaving for home at once via Kingston and Quebec and sailing to Liverpool or Glasgow.